-The North Street Quarter will have the best available affordable low carbon design.
-This, along with enhanced green spaces for people in Lewes, growing areas, green roofs, photovoltaic panels, recycled grey water and many other carefully thought out features will ensure that we create one of the most environmentally sustainable developments ever built in the area.
+North Street Quarter will have the best available affordable low carbon design.
+This, along with enhanced green spaces for people in Lewes, growing areas, green roofs, photovoltaic panels, recycled grey water and many other carefully thought out features, will ensure that North Street Quarter is one of the most environmentally sustainable developments ever built in the area.

 Use Less First